This post may contain affiliate links. See our disclosure policy.

 Do You Use a Brownie Mix?
 Or From Scratch?

-Now, if you really want to make these all the way from scratch, we have an awesome fudge brownie recipe in our cookbook, but I made these easy style and used a package of fudge brownies for my base.
+Now, if you really want to make these Almond Joy Brownies all the way from scratch, we have an awesome fudge brownie recipe in our cookbook, but I made these easy style and used a package of fudge brownies for my base.
 Either way is so good.
-I love how the coconut almond layer becomes a toasty top to the brownies, then we like to drizzle chocolate and extra coconut when it’s done.
-I use a similar coconut filling to that of our Homemade Almond Joys, if you haven’t tried those, I highly recommend!
+Traditional brownies from scratch are made with flour, eggs, butter, sugar, cocoa powder, and chocolate.

 Can’t Get Enough Coconut